laroche/tastyworks-pnl/README.md

 soffice tastyworks-summary.csv
 </pre>

+[RUN.sh](RUN.sh) contains an example on how to generate all reports.

 If the script does not complete successfully, please add the option __--debug__ to see additional information on where it stops.